jedisct1/dsvpn/README.md

 * The ability to run custom commands after the link is up
 * Non-blocking key exchange, support for multiple clients
+* Dropping tunneled packets when the outer layer is dropping packets

 Non-features: